AdamJNavarro/linkli/README.md

 ## Usage

-Once installed globally, you can use the `linkli` command or `lkl` alias.
+Once installed globally, you can use the `linkli` command.

 ```bash
 linkli [command]